 • Control Severe Bleeding:

-► Use clothes, gauze, or dressings to put pressure on the wound.
+► Use clothes, gauze, or dressings to pressure the wound.

 • Treat Wounds: